 Books, art and an enviable collection of heirlooms vie for attention in designer Sonya Sapru’s tastefully done up home

-There’s nothing more we enjoy than books, good weather and a little music played out from doors from a plays far away.
-And one fine Saturday morning, we found ourselves in front of a stately wooden door that opened to soft, light streaming in from windows in the distance, strains of melodic chants along with a whiff of fragrant mogras.
+There’s nothing more we enjoy than books, good weather and a little music played out from doors from a faraway place.
+And one fine Saturday morning, we found ourselves in front of a stately wooden door that opened to soft light streaming in from windows in the distance, strains of melodic chants playing in the background and a whiff of fragrant mogras.

 A graphic designer by profession but a yogi by soul, Sonya Sapru moved here in October 2014, after her stints with leading ad agencies including JWT in Kolkata and Mumbai.
 Her home, much like her, is a calm, meditative oasis.
-Filled with art, photographs, curios, and books – lots of books in fact, almost every free surface, vertical and horizontal, serve as bookcases.
-If you needed to know how to decorate with just books, you just need to take a quick tour of the home.
+Filled with art, photographs, curios, and books – lots of books.
+In fact, almost every free surface, vertical or horizontal, serves as a bookcase.
+If you need to know how to decorate with only books, you just need to take a quick tour of the home.

 A morning person, she starts her day with yoga and meditation before work beckons.
 Her cosy studio is in the basement next to the living and dining room.
 You will find her flitting in and out of her studio, until late afternoon.
 “I think having grown up in the plantations I love solitude, my books, devotional music, and satsang with guru bhais... these are a big part of my life,” she lets in.

 “My daughter comes in for her vacations from her school in the United States.
 I hope this summer after her graduation she will be here for a longer time!” she adds.
 And for the time in between the visits from her daughter, Sonya opens her home as an Airbnb host to people from all parts of the world, letting them into her world filled with spirituality, art, beauty and a kind of serenity, just like she let us in.

 “The home becomes a reflection of yourself in some way,” she trails off.